Frequently asked questions about changing your address online.

 I’m already signed up for Online Billing.
 Can I sign up for the Equalized Payments Plan (EPP)?

 Yes.
-You can sign up for EPP from your Customer Space or by calling the toll-free customer services number, 1 888 385-7252.
+You can sign up, subject to certain eligibility conditions, for the EPP from your Customer Space or by calling the toll-free customer services number, 1 888 385-7252.

 I’ve opted for the Equalized Payments Plan (EPP).
 Can I keep using it if I sign up for Online Billing?